top of page

 We support low-barrier interim housing in our neighborhood

 The County of Santa Clara and LifeMoves are working to create more interim housing for unhoused people.
 This is a need shown in the Community Plan to End Homelessness.
-We propose an interim housing program at the corner of Benton Street and Lawrence Expressway in Santa Clara.
-The program that will be proposed at the April 25, 2023 City Council meeting will have 30 family units (90 rooms) that could house approximately 120 people.
-It would also have on-site support services for the people staying there.
-Each person would have their own room and restroom.
-They could stay and be part of the community while they find long-term housing.
+The project has been awarded $25.7 Million through the State of California’s Homekey program to construct 30 units of temporary housing for families with children in the city of Santa Clara that will accommodate up to 120 people experiencing homelessness.
+The program will also have on-site support services for the people staying there.
+Each family will have their own unit and private restroom.
 The program would help people going through the hardest time in their lives recover from life on the streets, giving them a chance for better health and stability.

 OFFICE OF SUPPORTIVE HOUSING